ziwei-liao/ziwei-liao.github.io/_pages/about.md

 ...
 ## Biography
-I am currently a master candidate at the Robotics Institute of [Beihang University (BUAA)](https://ev.buaa.edu.cn/), Beijing, China, supervised by Prof. Wei Wang.
-In 2018, I received the B.E. degree in Mechanical Engineering from BUAA.
+I am currently a master candidate at the Robotics Institute of [Beihang University](https://ev.buaa.edu.cn/), Beijing, China, supervised by Prof. Wei Wang.
+In 2018, I received the B.E. degree in Mechanical Engineering from Beihang University.

 In 2018, I joined the SLAM Group of Megvii (Face++) Ltd., Co., China as an algorithm researcher intern.